sdaros/rem/README.md

 ## Installation (Using Digitalocean)

-Let's assume you own the domain `cip.li` and you're using [Uberspace](https://uberspace.de) as your hosting provider.
-You're user name is `bob`, the document root is located at `/home/bob/cip.li` and you want to run REM on `https://cip.li/rem`.
+Let's assume you own the domain `cip.li` and you're using [Digitalocean](https://digitalocean.com) Docker droplet.
+You want the REM daemon to listen on `https://cip.li/rem`.

 ### 1. Create a Docker Droplet then clone the github repo